Ovid/opensky-api/README.md

 my $states = $api->get_my_states;
 ```

-Returns an instance of [WebService::OpenSky::Response::States](https://metacpan.org/pod/WebService%3A%3AOpenSky%3A%3AStates). if `raw => 1` was passed,
+Returns an instance of [WebService::OpenSky::Response::States](https://metacpan.org/pod/WebService%3A%3AOpenSky%3A%3AResponse%3A%3AStates).
-this will be the raw data structure instead.

-This API call can be used to retrieve state vectors for your own
+This API call can be used to retrieve state vectors for your own sensors
-sensors without rate limitations.
-Note that authentication is required for
+without rate limitations.
+Note that authentication is required for this
-this operation, otherwise you will get a 403 - Forbidden.
+operation, otherwise you will get a 403 - Forbidden.

 By default, the above fetches all current state vectors for your states.
-However, you can also pass
-arguments to fine-tune this:
+However, you can also pass arguments to fine-tune this:

 ```perl
 my $states = $api->get_my_states(